Art-Sells/Arells/Build-Notes.md

 ### Transactions
 - (A) -> Account Page (B) ->Buy Page
-- Sold "amount of Bitcoin" for "dollar amount"
+- Sold "amount of Bitcoin" for "dollar amount" with "profits"
 - Bought "amount of Bitcoin" for "dollar amount"
-- Withdrew "amount of Bitcoin" to "bank account"
+- Withdrew "dollar amount" to "bank account"
 - Sending "amount of Bitcoin" Pending (View on Block Explorer): Blockchain.com, instantly becomes Completed (View on Block Explorer)...

 ### Withdraw